MASDXI/ico-contract/README.md

 $ npm install
 ```

-to compile your smart contract to get an ABI and artifact of a smart contract for unit test using the command.
+to compile your smart contract to get an ABI and artifact of a smart contract.

 ```bash
 $ npm run compile